fishcus/KAP-manual/en/install/quick_install.en.md

 ### FAQ

-**Q: When I using Beeline to connect Hive, it was failed with the following error message:  Cannot modify xxx at runtime.
+**Q: When I used Beeline to connect Hive, it was failed with the following error message:  Cannot modify xxx at runtime.
 It is not in list of params that are allowed to be modified at runtime.**

 Please find the `hive.security.authorization.sqlstd.confwhitelist` property in `hive-site.xml` file and add the values according to the error messages.